kristofa/kristofa.github.io/_posts/2025-01-12-how-to-avoid-overloading-teams-with-work-team-level.md

 [^4]: Two of my former colleagues, Thijs Morlion and Robert Stöhr wrote a post about the Cynefin framework, describing the different decision domains and how to approach them: [Elevated decision making: The Cynefin framework](https://theagilemindset.substack.com/p/elevated-decision-making-the-cynefin).

 [^5]: Daniel Vacanti wrote books on flow metrics and probabilistic forecasts: [When Will It Be Done](https://www.goodreads.com/book/show/40681093-when-will-it-be-done) and [Actionable Agile Metrics for Predictability: An Introduction by Daniel Vacanti](https://www.goodreads.com/book/show/25867120-actionable-agile-metrics-for-predictability).
-He also has podcast named [Drunk Agile](https://www.youtube.com/channel/UC758reHaPAeEixmCjWIbsOA) together with Prateek Singh.
+He also has a podcast named [Drunk Agile](https://www.youtube.com/channel/UC758reHaPAeEixmCjWIbsOA) together with Prateek Singh.

 [^6]: I'm using the [jira-agile-metrics](https://github.com/DeloitteDigitalUK/jira-agile-metrics) project to generate these forecasts using [Monte Carlo simulations](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 55 degrees also has the [ActionableAgile Analytics](https://www.55degrees.se/products/actionableagileanalytics) product that integrates with Jira or Azure DevOps Cloud and which support exposing flow metrics and doing probabilistic forecasts.